oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

     MELD is already being developed to use Solid servers for data storage - for both source data and intermediate results ("annotations").
 But further exploration and testing is needed to better understand how Solid security models can best be used by DH research software.

 One lesson of the work reported here has been the value of a project having occasional access to a software engineer who has a good understanding of the goals and nature of the DH project, and experience with the kinds of issues faces by DH researchers.
 Such occasional access can be very cost effective, yet is not always easy to arrange, and once in place can be difficult to maintain without some continuity of resource provision.
-The MELD project is currently well-placed in this regard (@@@@ and continued support would exploit this, to the benefit of MELD and broader lessons for DH projects @@@@).
+The MELD project is currently well-placed in this regard.

+- Documentation of abstractions used.
+One of the problems we observed was the use of application-specific abstractions that were not adequately described.
+An exercise to identify and document the various abstractions introduced by MELD to simplify creation of music and musicology applications, and how they may be composed, would be useful in its own right for MLD developers, and may lead to identification of design patterns that are more widely applicable in DH applications.

 # 8. Acknowledgements